RavenCutie21/Voice-Changer-Settings/README.md

 # TLDR there are no "PERFECT" settings

+My Settings with a 3070 are as follows : 0.7in gain, 2.5out gain, sup2 box checked, rmvpe, s.thresh 0.00025, 96 chunk, 16384 extra, client, sonar mic, line 1, sonar chat, 0.1gain for monitor, advanced REST, 0.2-0.8, 300 trancate, off silencefront, 0.5 protect, low rvc qual, skip passthru confirm no, with audiodg.exe stuff in its own section, below are what i recommend for everyone else.

 ~~Crepe_Tiny is the lightest good sounding one within 1% of dio so you can probably ignore but it stays for now, next best being RMVPE (onnx if AMD/IntelArc), you can now ignore CREPE_FULL in it's entirety.~~

 RMVPE_ONNX seems to just be the best option for everything I have tried so far.
 Try it yourself. but it does seem to have slightly lower accuracy, but you can use lower chunks on everything CREPE_TINY is just your fallback now if both RMVPE versions are causing issues for almost all cases (untested on MAC, and CPU users I would honestly just use colab there is no reason not to anymore, delay is very reasonable at about 1.2 seconds)